 Financial liabilities classified at amortized cost are initially recognized at fair value less directly attributable transaction costs.
 After initial recognition, they are subsequently measured at amortized cost using the effective interest method.
 The effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability or, where appropriate, a shorter period.
 The Company's trade and other payables and convertible loan from related party are recorded at amortized cost.
-As at December 31, 2023 and 2022, the carrying amounts for trade and other payables and convertible loan from related party approximate their fair value due to their short-term nature.
+As at December 31, 2024, and 2023, the carrying amounts for trade and other payables and convertible loan from related party approximate their fair value due to their short-term nature.

 Financial liabilities classified as FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition as FVTPL.
 Derivatives, including separated embedded derivatives, are also classified as FVTPL unless they are designated as effective hedging instruments.

 Fair value changes on financial liabilities classified as FVTPL are recognized through the statement of comprehensive loss.
-During the year ended December 31, 2023, the Company had classified the warrant liability as FVTPL.
+As at December 31, 2024, and 2023, the Company had classified the warrant liability as FVTPL.

-3.10 Impairment of assets
+3.10 Loss per share